bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 5-1.</b> A one-dimensional representation of Perlin noise values</i></small></small></p>

-Noise is by nature multidimensional; Perlin originally designed it for 3D spaces, and there are four-dimensional implementations out there too, but with SVG being a two-dimensional medium, I'll be sticking to the x and y axes.
+<p>Noise is by nature multidimensional; Perlin originally designed it for
+3D spaces, and there are four-dimensional implementations out there too, but with SVG being a two-dimensional medium, I'll be sticking to the x and y axes.
 The particular algorithm Perlin developed works by blending randomized values in a gradiented fashion over a given area.
-This area, or space, is more notional than actual; the noise values don't exist on an actual plane or separate canvas, but rather in an abstract (and infinite) space that we can retrieve values from.
+This area, or space, is more notional than actual; the noise values don't exist on an actual plane or separate canvas, but rather in an abstract (and infinite) space that we can retrieve values from.</p>

-For example, fetching a noise value at the conceptual coordinates of (15, 20) would give us some value between -1 and 1.
+<p>For example, fetching a noise value at the conceptual coordinates of
+(15, 20) would give us some value between -1 and 1.
 And when we slowly traverse through this noise space to reach an adjoining coordinate, say (16, 21), we get a series of smoothly varied values we can work with.
-And it's what we can do with those values that make noise interesting from an aesthetic perspective.
+And it's what we can do with those values that make noise interesting from an aesthetic perspective.</p>

-In Figure 5-2, we can see noise represented in two dimensions using the full area of a canvas.
+<p>In Figure 5-2, we can see noise represented in two dimensions using the
+full area of a canvas.
 This example is actually pixel based rather than vector based, chosen because it's perhaps the best way to visually grasp the notion of a noise space.
 Here, the alpha component of each pixel is varied according to the corresponding noise value, creating a cloud-like formation.
-You can immediately see why it would be useful for creating textures.
+You can immediately see why it would be useful for creating textures.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~ 37.
 A two-dimensional representation of Perlin noise values (122) ~~~~~~~~~~~~~-->
 <img class="displayed"